 18 Vintage Mickey Mouse Photos That Will Take You Back

 Arguably the most well-known animated character on the planet, Mickey Mouse is as recognizable (if not more so) than Santa Claus, and his name is the name most frequently scrawled in as a write-in candidate in American elections.
-On the eve of his 90th birthday, here’s Mickey in some of his more iconic moments.
+Here’s Mickey in some of his more iconic moments.

 Mickey’s film debut (ish)